TheBeef/WhippyTerm/Project/README.md

  - this makes a Makefile in the build directory. run the make file (maybe with -j$(nproc) for quicker builds)
     - **make**
  - you will find the "WhippyTerm" exe in the build directory.

+### Installing QT
+These are some hints for how to install the needed dev env.

+#### Ubuntu 24.04
+Run this line:
+ - **sudo apt install build-essential qt5-qmake qtbase5-dev qtmultimedia5-dev**